ldilley/UOX3/README.md

 1) Obtaining the basic build system (C++ and supporting tools)
 	- **Windows**
 		- [Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/features/cplusplus/)
+		Ensure you install the: Desktop development with C++
 	- **macOS**
 		- From the app store application, select XCode, and install.
 This will install the XCode integrated development environment